oblac/jodd-site/content/madvoc/8+interceptors.md

 interceptors).
 Calculation time excludes result rendering, since result is rendered after the interceptors execution.

-## PrepareInterceptor

-Prepares the action by invoking `prepare()` method before action method execution.
-Action must implement `Preparable` interface to be prepared by this interceptor.
-A typical use of this is to run some logic to load an object from the database, so that when parameters are set they can be set on this object.

-## IdRequestInjectorInterceptor

-Injects only request parameters and attributes that ends with \'.id\'.
-It may be used before `PrepareInterceptor`, just to create objects and populate id fields, so later in the `prepare()`this entity objects can be fetched from the database (since id is known).

-## AnnotatedFieldsInterceptor
+## AnnotatedPropertyInterceptor

-Performs some operation on all fields annotated with provided annotation.
+Performs some operation on all properties annotated with provided annotation.
 It is an abstract template, so it has to be customized for specific usage.